The 'perfect battle': Le Pen v Macron and their very different visions for France

 Earlier in the election campaign French geographer and author Christophe Gully was asked to describe what a Le Pen vs Macron run off would mean.

 "It would be perfect.
 It would be chemically pure.
-It would be a battle for France," said the Guilty whose book Peripheral France looked at the impact of globalisation in France's forgotten towns and the subsequent rise of Le Pen's National Front.
+It would be a battle for France," said Gully whose book Peripheral France looked at the impact of globalisation in France's forgotten towns and the subsequent rise of Le Pen's National Front.

-Here's a look at where the front lines are in the battle for France between Macron and Le Pen.
+Here's a look at where the front lines are in the battle for France between Macron and Le Pen that will no doubt lead to a fiery live TV debate on Wednesday.

 Europe